 This gives knives of the highest performance with an awesome balance of cutting ability, meaning they take a true razor sharp edge, hold this edge through extended periods of use and yet remain relatively easy to sharpen with normal sharpening equipment.
 This is continually being tested via edge retention, impact resistance, flex testing and real world use, combined with ongoing research ensuring best practice at all stages, feedback is always gratefully received.

 I use Gflex epoxy resin, more expensive but viewed as the best currently available being developed to bond different materials together and retaining an amount of flex, following curing, giving an extra degree of security especially on hard work knives.

-I do my own stabilising of various timbers.
-This process begins with months of drying and curing first on a simple shelf and then in my purpose built drying cabinet.
-This is followed by 12 hours in my pid controlled oven to ensure total drying has taken place, they are then finally put under vacuum, with cactus juice resin, for as long as required to remove all of the air.
+I do my own stabilizing of various materials, a process which begins with months of drying and curing the material first on a simple shelf and then in my purpose built drying cabinet.
+This is followed by 12 hours in my PID controlled oven to ensure total drying has taken place, they are then finally put under vacuum, with cactus juice resin, for as long as required to remove all of the air.
 The timber is then left in situ to ensure good absorption until the final step of baking takes place.
 This allows good looking timbers to be used which would otherwise be to soft/ porous.
 I also make what I like to call my own cardinal mosaic pins, I like to think symbolizes my knives are good to travel to all 4 corners of the globe.
 I also make my own Loveless bolts to again ensure quality is maintained.